mgemaakbar/toko/README.md

 - Do optimistic locking while updating the stock & creating the order.
 Return an error if a race condition happened, instead of updating the stock and creating an order.

+To demonstrate, run the backend with `go run main.go`, and then run the functional test inside `functional test.zip`